My finances, my projects, my life

 Lessons from Brexit

-Citizenship can be more complicated to achieve and in most cases will make little or no difference to the tax you pay.
-However, if you have made a country your home by living there permanently, you may want to ensure you can participate fully in local life – for example, by voting or standing for election.
+Citizenship can be more complicated to obtain and in most cases will make little or no difference to the tax you pay.
+However, if you have made a country your home by living there permanently, you may want to ensure you can participate fully in local life – for example, by voting or even standing for election.